detherminal/seruro/docs/getting-started.md

 5 - If you use Windows, run the deploy.bat (Coming Soon) file by double clicking it.

 6 - Pico is now ready to use.
 You can use the Pico with the Pordo.
-[Using Pordo With The Pico](#using-pordo-with-the-pico)
+[Using Pico With The Porod](#using-pico-with-the-pordo)

-## Using Pordo With The Pico:
+## Using Pico With The Pordo:

 1 - Clone the repository by entering command:
 ```